kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 ### 1.1 Importance of Configuration

-- There are thousands of configuration updates every day because the software development and the configuration itself is gradually evolving, which has a high demand for large-scale efficiency.
+- There are thousands of configuration updates every day because the software development and the configuration itself are gradually evolving, which has a high demand for large-scale efficiency.
   - **The configuration is updated more frequently**: The evolving business requirements, infrastructure requirements and other factors mean that the system needs to change constantly, and the configuration provides a low-cost way to change the system functions.
   - **The configuration scale is getting larger**: A configuration is often distributed to different cloud sites, different tenants, different environments, etc.
   - **Wide configuration scenarios**: Application, database, network, monitoring, etc.